mseri/kokoro-reader/README.md

 ## Features

 - High-quality text-to-speech synthesis
-- Multiple voice options
+- Multiple voice options with different languages and genders
-- Automatic model download
+- Automatic model download and caching
 - Interactive mode with command history
 - Speed control
-- Support for reading from files or standard input
+- Support for reading from files, URLs, or standard input

 ## Installation